 This recipe calls for using red enchilada sauce, but you can easily substitute green.
 Speaking of substitutions, you can swap out different proteins, cheeses and toppings in order to use whatever you have on hand and make this recipe all...the...time.

-Ingredients in Red Chicken Enchiladas
+Ingredients in Red Enchiladas with Chicken

 - Enchilada Sauce - this recipe calls for red enchilada sauce, but you could easily substitute green if you prefer.
 Going the store bought route is easiest, but if you have a favorite homemade enchilada sauce recipe you can use that too.

 - Chicken - a great way to make this recipe even more simple is to use rotisserie chicken.
 This recipe is also perfect for leftovers, or to use with slow cooker shredded chicken.
 Some chicken recipes that would work great include Easy Chipotle Chicken Recipe, Southwest Grilled Chicken or Crockpot Creamy Salsa Chicken.
 Our Green Chicken Enchiladas are an all time family favorite too.
 If you're a big fan of Enchiladas, Be sure to check out our Green Chicken Enchilada Soup Recipe too.

 - Cream Cheese - you want this to be room temperature so it is easy to mix with the other ingredients.